RavinSG/obsidian-cyber/Cybersecurity Framework.md

 aliases:
   - CSF
 ---
 The National Institute of Standards and Technology ([[National Institute of Standards and Technology|NIST]]) is a U.S.-based agency that develops multiple voluntary compliance [[Security Frameworks|framework]] that organisations worldwide can use to help manage risk.
-The more aligned an organization is with compliance, the lower the risk.
+The more aligned an organisation is with compliance, the lower the risk.

 The framework consists of three main components: the **core**, **tiers**, and **profiles**
 #### Core